What to Wear to a Music Festival in Ireland

 You just can’t beat the potential of a music festival in Ireland – it can become one of the best experiences of your life.
 A happy memory maker.
 Choose a genre, and you’ll find a music festival to match your taste.
 From traditional Irish music, to progressive house.
 For one day only, or for a full weekend.
 In a field, or on the grounds of a Manor House.

 And although there’ll always be a 50/50 chance it’ll rain, because after all it is Ireland.
 There’s a saying by renowned fell walker Alfred Wainwright you should heed that goes “There’s no such thing as bad weather, only unsuitable clothing.”
-So with that in mind here are my ‘Tips on What to Wear to a Music Festival in Ireland‘
+So with that in mind here is my Fashion Fix ‘Tips on What to Wear to a Music Festival in Ireland‘

 - Wear whatever you like.